spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 tags = ["Julia","Music Information Retrieval", "data science", "key finding"]
 +++

-#### *Disclaimer: I know this is a bit of a controversial subject in the music comunity, so please don't take this post as the only possible truth, but take it more as informational and have fun reading it.*
+> *Disclaimer: I know this is a bit of a controversial subject in the music comunity, so please don't take this post as the only possible truth, but take it more as informational and have fun reading it.*

 During my postdoctoral years at [Penn](https://evolution.sas.upenn.edu/), I developed a Julia package with the functions to compute the Spiral Representation and Center of Effect that Elaine Chew developed in her research and presented in her book *Mathematical and Computational Modeling of Tonality*.
-The goal for this package -besides from make the functions available to more people- was to use the representation to identify and quantify musical features such as *local key* (or immediate tonal center) or *key transitions* and [study their change over time (400 years of western classical music)](https://arxiv.org/abs/2308.03224).
+The goal for this package -besides from making the functions available to more people- was to use the representation to identify and quantify musical features such as *local key* (or immediate tonal center) or *key transitions* and [study their change over time (400 years of western classical music)](https://arxiv.org/abs/2308.03224).

 The main application of the Spiral Representation is to find the tonality (key or tonal center) of a given set of notes.
 This is achieved by combining different concepts from music, mathematics and physics.

-As an amateur cellist and with an obsession and curiosity around music, one of my favorite musicians/youtubers happens to be Adam Neely, he made a video a while ago where he makes a very detailed harmony analysis of the song "Hey Joe" by Jimi Hendrix to explain why he thinks the tonality or key of the song is *E*.
+As an amateur cellist and with an obsessive curiosity around music, one of my favorite musicians/youtubers happens to be [Adam Neely](https://www.youtube.com/@AdamNeely), he made a [video](https://www.youtube.com/watch?v=DVvmALPu5TU) a while ago where he makes a very detailed harmony analysis of the song "Hey Joe" by Jimi Hendrix to explain why he thinks the tonality or key of the song is *E*:

 [![](https://img.youtube.com/vi/DVvmALPu5TU/0.jpg)](https://www.youtube.com/watch?v=DVvmALPu5TU)

-So I decided to test the variation of Elaine Chew's algorithm that I developed to answer in a more *quantitative* way the question:
+His video was so exciting and inspiring that I decided to test the variation of Elaine Chew's algorithm that I developed to try to answer in a more *quantitative* way the question:

 **In what key "Hey Joe" is in?**